quintilesims/layer0/docs-src/docs/guides/walkthrough/deployment-3.md

 Then, execute the two following commands to redeploy the existing Redis and Guestbook services using those new deploys:

-`l0 service update --wait redis-svc redis-dpl:latest`
+`l0 service update redis-svc redis-dpl:latest`

-`l0 service update --wait guestbook-svc guestbook-dpl:latest`
+`l0 service update guestbook-svc guestbook-dpl:latest`

 !!!
 NOTE
     Here, we should run `l0 service logs consul-svc` again and confirm that the Consul cluster has discovered these two services.